Korean Noraebang Etiquette – Don’t Be a Singing Fool!

 Don’t Be a Mic Hog

 This is a simple rule that all karaoke cultures around the globe share.
-And this noraebang etiquette is even more true in Korea.
-The reason is Korean culture is a group-centered culture, which means do what’s best for the group.
-And singing a full Queen album before the next person even has a chance is not going to be very appreciated.
-Exceptions are sometimes made for those who can belt it like Whitney (but then it just turns into a one-man show).
+Don’ hog the mic.
+Korean culture is a group-centered, which means do what’s best for the group.
+Singing a full Queen album before the next person even has a chance to pick a song is not going to be very appreciated.
+Exceptions are sometimes made for those who can belt it like Whitney, but even then it’s nice to give everyone a turn to sing.

 This also applies to the second mic.
 It’s alright to sing along to a few songs you didn’t pick.
 But every single song?
-Come’on now.
+Give someone else a chance.

 Mix up the Music

-If you’re a ballad singer, that’s fine.
-Go ahead and sing your sorrows out.
-But remember, most of the time people go to noraebang to have a good time.
-And with Koreans, sometimes that means screaming into a mic, dancing like a fool and smashing a tambourine on their hand–stress-relief Korean style.
-To make sure everyone has a good time, be careful to mix up your song selection to have something up beat and exciting that everyone will have a good time with in addition to your sappy love songs.
+If you’re a ballad singer, that’s fine, go ahead and sing your sorrows out.
+But remember, most of the time people go to a noraebang to have a good time.
+With Koreans this sometimes means screaming into the mic, dancing like a fool and smashing a tambourine on their hand: stress relief Korean style.
+To make sure everyone has a good time, be careful to mix up your song selection.
+Have something upbeat and exciting that everyone will have a good time with in addition to your sappy love songs.

 Boring Your Friends?
 Cancel Yourself

-The best Korean noraebang sessions have everyone involved singing along with the songs, possibly involving a few booty shakes and tambourine taps.
+The best Korean noraebang sessions have everyone involved, singing along with the songs and tapping the tambourine to the beat.
 Noraebang in Korea is best experienced as a group activity.
 That means you should be aware of the people you’re with.
-If you’re singing some Norah Jones folk song and everyone’s chatting it up, looking at their phones, or just straight up looking bored, consider canceling your song to get everyone else involved.
-No one will say it, but it will be appreciated.
+If everyone else seems distracted or bored, cancel your song and move on.
+No one will say it because they don’t want to hurt your feelings, but it will be appreciated.

 Tip: This can also apply to songs with long bridges (no singing, only music).
 Most of the time, no one’s enjoying the fake keyboard sounds.
 They’re just waiting for the next verse (or song) to come on.
 To skip the instrumental, press 간주 점프 (ganju jeompeu).